 - The economy is hot and inflationary pressures are even hotter.
-Despite an economy performing at a very high level, investors want more. - This has yields declining to unsustainably low levels, with market pricing reflecting extremely accommodative Federal Reserve policy for the next decade offering upside for yields. - We believe the Federal Reserve will be in a position to taper its Quantitative Easing policy by the end of this year offering yet another reason for yields to rise over the next 12 months. - The Bank of Canada has been more nimble in tapering asset purchases and signaling rate hikes late next year.
-However, the longer end of the Canadian curve has always been tightly tied to their U.S. equivalents, and this remains the case.
+Despite an economy performing at a very high level, investors want more. - This has yields declining to unsustainably low levels, with market pricing reflecting extremely accommodative Federal Reserve policy for the next decade offering upside for yields. - We believe the Federal Reserve will be in a position to taper its Quantitative Easing policy by the end of this year offering yet another reason for yields to rise over the next 12 months.

 The fastest economic recovery in the modern era has already absorbed most of the economic slack caused by the pandemic.
 Businesses have responded with increased hiring and are trying to entice workers off the sidelines through higher compensation.
 Coupled with capacity constraints created by the stop-start nature of re-opening, this creates a recipe for near-term inflationary pressures.
-At the same time, the Federal Reserve has pulled forward the expected start of rate hikes and has indicated an intention to communicate a plan to downshift asset purchases under its Quantitative Easing (QE) policy in the coming months.
+At the same time, the Federal Reserve has pulled forward the expected start of rate hikes and has indicated an intention to communicate to markets a plan to downshift asset purchases under its Quantitative Easing (QE) policy in the coming months.
 Though the combination of a hot economy, high inflation, and expectations for tighter monetary policy would usually result in rising bond yields, the opposite has happened.
 Over the last four months, the U.S. 10-year Treasury yield has declined from 1.74%, to a low of 1.19%.
 This begs the question: What gives?